FHeilmann/klipper/PD-TODO.md

 25. [ ] 25.
 Show homing states

 26. [ ] 26.
 Show fan speeds during print (is this part of M408 type 1?)

+27. [ ] 27.
+Have SD card listing only show .gcode files (add filter)